JanOwczarek/Digital-Futures-Capstone-Project--DS7-/README.md

 the data in this project if only I had more time.
 There are four python notebook files: one containing the Exploratory data analysis, one with the base models, logistic regression modelling and finally random forest modelling.
 Additionally, I have attached my presentation that I presented on the 31/03/2023 (final day of the academy).
 The raw dataset from kaggle can be sourced from: https://www.kaggle.com/datasets/meirnizri/covid19-dataset.
 I had a lot of fun exploring and analysing this dataset!
-Although I did not manage to get a reasonalby good working model, this was a fantastic learning experience.
+Although I did not manage to get a good working model, this was a fantastic learning experience.